 • Wednesdays: 4:45–6:00 PM

 Attendance at 2 rehearsals weekly is strongly encouraged and is rewarded by an additional stipend.
-Choristers will perform approximately once monthly, either for Sunday Mass at 10:30 a.m. or Evensong at 3 p.m., an ancient service that is almost entirely sung.
+Choristers perform approximately once monthly, either for Sunday Mass at 10:30 a.m. or Evensong at 3 p.m., an ancient service that is almost entirely sung.

 TESTIMONIALS